RebelGuy/chat-mate-client/README.md

 Start the profiling session by using the "Debug with VisualVM 'Minecraft Client'" configuration at the top.
 Download and extract
 VisualVM and copy the path of the executable in the `/bin` folder to the empty input field.

+On Linux, IntelliJ runs into a permission error when attempting to run the above-mentioned configuration.
+To get around this, ignore the error and open VisualVM window manually by running the `visualvm` script in the extracted `/bin` folder.

 Once started, Minecraft can be profiled within VisualVM via the `GradleStart` application.
 A partial snapshot can be recorded within the `Sampler` tab.